tytydraco/yessleep/out/Every_time_I_die_I_enter_an_alternate_reality.md

 Cycling along a quaint country road, a collision with a distracted driver would wrench me from my beautiful life forever.

 I was torn from my body.
-I screamed into a metaphysical abyss as my soul ascended from its mangled corpse on the tarmac.In 2011, at the age of 18, I died.
+I screamed into a metaphysical abyss as my soul ascended from its mangled corpse on the tarmac.

+In 2011, at the age of 18, I died.
 I have no doubt of that.

 Just as I have no doubt that looming, rotting, curling fingers emerged from the clouds to seize my spiritual form — only to be denied the pleasure as my untethered soul suddenly plummeted back to the ground.